Frequently Asked Questions

 Unfortunately we do not accept asbestos.
 You can contact our landfill division site, Niagara Waste Systems Limited for approval/pricing information.

-As a registered collector with the Ontario Tire Stewardship, we accept passenger car and light truck tires (without rims) from residents of Niagara, free of charge.
-There is a limit of 8 tires per trip.
+As a registered collector with the Resource Productivity & Recovery Authority, we accept passenger car and light truck tires (with and without rims) from residents of Niagara, free of charge.
+There is a limit of 10 tires per trip.

 You can bring your old televisions, computers, monitors, speakers and other electronic equipment to our facility.
 As a collector with the Ontario Electronic Stewardship (WEEE program) disposal is free of charge.
 Limit of 5 items per category (computers/TVs, monitors, peripherals).